-Asa Medhurst is a contemporary portrait painter working in oils and charcoal.
+Asa Medhurst is a contemporary figurative artist working in oils and charcoal.

 “I love Renaissance style; it’s love affair with the romantic, symbolic and concept of idealized beauty.
 But I’m equally excited by more contemporary painters, the aesthetics of impressionism, expressionism and realism in conveying the beauty of the everyday.”

-“When painting a still life I try to balance a superficial or aesthetic narrative, with a deeper symbolic meaning.”
+“Similarly, when working on a still life I try to balance an aesthetic narrative with a deeper symbolic meaning.”

-Asa graduated from the Kent Institute of Art & Design in 1995 and has since gone on to study at The Royal Drawing School and Lavender Hill Studios.
+Asa graduated from the Kent Institute of Art & Design in 1995 and has since gone on to study at The Royal Drawing School, Art academy and Lavender Hill Studios.

-Asa has shown in the Royal Society of Portrait Painters annual exhibition and been short-listed for entry in the BP Portrait competition.
+Asa has shown in the Royal Society of Portrait Painters annual exhibition and been short-listed for entry in the BP Portrait Award.
 Asa lives and works in South London.